Spain: An attractive country for investment

 - Brokers (Agencias de Valores): Investment firms that can only operate professionally for the account of others, with or without representation, and that provide the full range of investment services except for those described in letters c) and f) above, and the full range of ancillary services except for those mentioned in letter b).

 Their capital stock will depend on the activities they pursue.
 As a general rule, their share capital cannot be less than €125,000.However, brokers which are not authorized to take deposits of funds or transferable securities from their clients are able to have a share capital of €50,000.

-As of December 31, 2019, there were 1 portfolio management companies registered on the CNMV’s Administrative Register.
+As of December 31, 2022, there were no portfolio management companies registered on the CNMV’s Administrative Register.

 In addition, credit institutions may provide on a regular basis the full range of investment and ancillary services where their legal regime, their bylaws and their specific authorization enables them to do so.
 Likewise, collective investment scheme management companies (SGIICs) may provide certain investment and ancillary services provided that they are authorized to do so.